 The Longquarter System receives flows from the Texas Pumping Station.
 The present capacity at Longquarter Pumping Station is 36.0 MGD.
 The sewage from Longquarter Pumping Station is pumped through dual force mains to the top of the Gunpowder System.
+Flow is ultimately received by the Back River WWTP.

-The Longquarter SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be implemented by April 18, 2024.
+The Longquarter SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be completely constructed by April 2028.